slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 Storage is a way of warehousing the past.

-Remove unnecessary distractions and obligations that aren’t truly serving your end goals.
-Actively declutter makes room for your true treasures and clarify your values.
+Remove unnecessary distractions and obligations that don’t truly serve your goals.
+Active decluttering makes room for your true treasures and clarifies your values.

 Hints:

-- If you don’t love it or use it is clutter.
+- If you don’t love it or use it, it’s clutter.
 Decluttering is self-care.
-Clutter is not just physical stuff.
-It’s old ideas, toxic relationships and bad habits.
-Clutter is everything that doesn’t support the better self.
-Do not hold on to possessions you no longer need.
+Clutter isn’t just physical—it’s old ideas, toxic relationships, and bad habits.
+Clutter is everything that doesn’t support your better self.
+Let go of possessions you no longer need.
-- Minimalism doesn’t avoid possession.
-Only excess.
+- Minimalism doesn’t avoid possession, only excess.
 The less you own, the less owns you.
-Owning less is better than organising more.
+Owning less beats organizing more.
 Eliminate instead of organize.
-- A tool is useful when passes human level.
-Start by buying the absolute cheapest tools you can find.
-Upgrade the ones you use a lot.
-If you wind up using some tool for a job, buy the very best you can afford.
+- A tool is useful when it passes human level.
+Start with the cheapest tools.
+Upgrade the ones you use most.
+If you use a tool for a job, buy the best you can afford.
 - Buy supplies before you need them.
 Gadgets after you need them.
 Three is two.
 Two is one.
 One is none.
 - All that clutter used to be money.
-Clutter is just a museum of sh\*t you thought would make you happy.
+Clutter is a museum of sh\*t you thought would make you happy.
 - Technology is your slave, not your master.
-You’re not choosing ignorance, you’re choosing to not watch wrestling.
+You’re not choosing ignorance, you’re choosing not to watch wrestling.
-- Organizing your email is like alphabetizing your recycling.
+- Organizing email is like alphabetizing your recycling.

 > *"If a little is not enough for you, nothing is."
 -- Epicurus [-341]*